Public Datasets Download and Access

 For datasets and files under 5GB, SPARC provides users with a mechanism to download the dataset directly from the dataset landing page.

 Datasets smaller than 5GB can be downloaded directly through the browser.
 Clicking the Download full dataset button will immediately start the download process through the web browser.
 Please note that the files will be compressed upon download.
-Datasets larger than 5GB can only be accessed from Amazon Web Services (AWS) S3 Requester Pays service (details below!).
+Datasets larger than 5GB can only be accessed through the Amazon Web Services Registry of Open Data (see below).

-Accessing Current Dataset Versions on Amazon Web Services (AWS) S3
+Accessing Current Dataset Versions on Amazon Web Services (AWS) Open Data Registry

-For up-to-date transfer pricing, please visit the AWS Pricing documentation.
-Step-by-step tutorials on how to create a free AWS Account and how to access datasets within S3 are available below.
+View the entire catalog of SPARC Data on AWS by viewing the SPARC Open Data Registry page Step-by-step tutorials on how to create a free AWS Account and how to access datasets within S3 are available below.

 Accessing Older Versions of Full Datasets on Amazon Web Services (AWS) S3